 XML data type:

 It is used for storing XML file information (Tag-based programming information).

 SQL Server Cursor Data Type:

-The cursor is an object data type which will allocate a reference memory in server side for storing temporary table information.
+The cursor is an object data type that will allocate a reference memory on the server-side for storing temporary table information.

 Timestamp Datatype in SQL Server: